Make-OEM/Ops-Consumption/README.md

 This set of scenarios is only valid for organizations with a monthly renewal.
 If the renewal is on a yearly basis, the scenarios need to be adapted to the fact that the returned consumption data is from the last 60 days, following a rolling window model.

 Please upload all these scenarios in a separate folder using their blueprints.
 Create the 3 Data Store using the provided structure and connect the right data to each scenario following the overall architecture document.

+Please use the Data Store example in order to create their structure.